-Random Acts of Kindness Week is February 12-18, 2017.
-This list of random acts of kindness ideas will help you plan activities with your kids to teach them that kindness is a choice.
+Whether you are seeking ways to participate in Random Acts of Kindness Week or just need ways to teach your children to be more thoughtful, this list of random acts of kindness ideas will help you plan activities with your kids to teach them that kindness is a choice.

 When the world seems to be having a meltdown, kindness is more important than ever.